asessums7/languages/shqip/README.md

 * [Screenshots](#screenshots)

 ## General info
-SHQIP-E is a Python program that creates flashcards for language learning.
-The program was
+SHQIP-E is a Python program that creates flashcards for learning Albanian, or Shqip.
+The program was inspired by limited access to quality Albanian learning materials.
+I am personally using the program to learn Albanian words and phrases in preparation for Peace Corps service.

 ## Technologies
-Project is created with:
+The program is created with:
-* Python: 12.3
+* Python:
-* tkinter: 2.33
+* tkinter:
-* Pandas: 999
+* Pandas:

 ## Setup
-To run this project, install it locally using npm:
+To run this project, clone the repository locally.
+Then navigate into the folder and run:

 ```
 $ cd ../lorem
-$ npm install
-$ npm start
+$ python3 shqip-flashcards.py
 ```
 ## Credits
+This project was inpsired by Codemy's Tkinter tutorial which can be found here: https://www.youtube.com/watch?v=Pd3XoLSQ5wg.

 ## Screenshots
 ![image](https://github.com/asessums7/languages/blob/main/shqip/images/screenshot.png)